Sugarbud Craft Growers Corp. to Present Live at the Virtual KCSA Cannabis Investor Conference on April 20th

 - Oops!Something went wrong.Please try again later.

-CALGARY, Alberta, April 14, 2021 (GLOBE NEWSWIRE) -- Sugarbud Craft Growers Corp.
+CALGARY, AB, April 14, 2021 /PRNewswire/ -- Sugarbud Craft Growers Corp.
 (TSXV: SUGR, SUGR.DB, SUGR.WR, SUGR.WS, SUGR.WT,) (OTCQB: SBUDF) ("Sugarbud" or the "Company") is pleased to announce that Mr. John Kondrosky, the Company's President and CEO, will present live at the Virtual KCSA Cannabis Investor Conference on April 20th, 2021.

 Sugarbud invites shareholders, investors, advisors, and analysts to attend the real-time, interactive investor presentation.
 This will be a live, online event where investors are invited to learn more about Sugarbud and ask the Company questions within the allowed time.
 If attendees are not able to join the event live on the day of the conference, an archived webcast will also be made available after the event.